peterjc/kana-chording-ke/README.md

 # Projects

-Currently there are two main sub-projects:
+Currently there are three main sub-projects:

 * [Flick-input like Japanese keyboard chording using cursor keys](cursor-chording-flick-input.md) where for example the `k` or `か`